Fence Installer Geronimo

 What is the average cost of fence installation?

 Wood tends to be the most affordable option, while composite, vinyl, and wrought iron increase cost because of strength and style.
-Installation labor adds to the total, especially with slopes, tough soil, or difficult terrain.
+Labor has a major impact as well; uneven ground, slopes, or rocky areas may push costs higher.

 How much should 300 feet of fence cost to install?